How to Respond to Negative Google Reviews: Templates & Best Practices

 Over-explaining or over-apologizing.
 A response that's three paragraphs of explanation, justification, and apology reads as desperate and insecure.
 Keep responses concise — two to four short paragraphs is ideal.

-Attacking the reviewer's credibility.
+Attacking the reviewer's trust.
 Even if a review is fake or unfair, publicly calling out a reviewer as a liar or suggesting their experience was fabricated almost always backfires.
 Address content professionally, invite offline conversation, and flag the review for removal if it violates Google's policies.

 Going silent after a negative response offline.
 If a customer contacts you privately after you've responded, follow through.
 A reviewer who contacts you and doesn't hear back may update their review — and the update will reference the failed follow-through.